jimbelton/baker/README.md

 Beta: Not ready for prime time.
 I'm using the current version to build most personal C projects, but there are still limitations.

+2017-06-24: Now look in /usr/lib for missing symbols (e.g. for libm.a math library functions)

 ## How to Install and Run

 Bring baker down from github.
 Include the main directory in your path or create a symbolic link to "baker" from a directory in your